I Love India Free Horoscope 2008

 • Salt

-• Take each chestnut and, with the help of a sharp paring knife, cut an ‘X’ on its one side.
-Otherwise, you can also prick the chestnut with a fork.
+• Take each chestnut and, with the help of a sharp paring knife, cut an ‘X’ on one of its side.
+This will help the steam to escape through, while you are roasting them.
+You can also prick the chestnut with a fork, for the purpose.

 • Take a frying pan or some other dish that has a long handle attached to it.

-• Put the chestnuts in the pan, cut/pricked side up, and cover the pan with the lid.
+• Put the chestnuts in the pan, keeping the cut/pricked side up, and cover the pan with the lid.

-• Place the pan over the open fire and roast for 15 to 25 minutes (till they are tender and easy to peel).
+• Place the pan over the open fire and roast the chestnuts for 15 to 25 minutes till they become tender and are easy to peel).

-• Remove from fire, cool and peel.
-Add salt and chestnuts are ready to eat.
+• Remove the chestnuts from fire, allow them to cool and then peel.